mesosphere/dcos-commons/frameworks/kafka/README.md

 Configuration changes may be performed by editing the runtime environment of the Scheduler.
 After making a change, the scheduler will be restarted, and it will automatically deploy any detected changes to the service.

-Some changes, such as decreasing the number of nodes or changing volume requirements, are not supported after initial deployment.
+Some changes, such as decreasing the number of brokers or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).

 To make configuration changes via scheduler environment updates, perform the following steps:
 1. Visit http://yourcluster.com/ to view the DC/OS Dashboard.
-1. Navigate to `Services` and click on the service to be configured (default _`PKGNAME`_).
+1. Navigate to `Services` and click on the service to be configured (default `kafka`).
 1. Click `Edit` in the upper right.
 On DC/OS 1.9.x, the `Edit` button is obscured behind three dots.
 1. Navigate to `Environment` (or `Environment variables`) and search for the option to be updated.
 1. Update the option value and click `Review and run` (or `Deploy changes`).